Exponential growth of colored HOMFLY-PT homology

 in which the vertical differential acts trivially on the tensor factor $H^*(S^1)^{\otimes k}$ contributed by the single-strand closure $\cal{Z}_{\mathbf{y}_i,\mathbf{x}_i}$.
 Using the homotopy equivalences from Lemma~\ref{lem-circlecx}, which preserve the $\Sym(\X_i)$-module structures before and after taking total homology, we now get:

 On the other hand, we can tensor~\eqref{eqn-umf} with $\zerorep$ and take $H_{tot}$ homology to get:

 On the latter complex, the vertical differential acts trivially on the tensor factor $H^*(S^1)^{\otimes k}$, which is again the contribution of the closure of the marked edge.
-Since the homotopy category of graded chain complexes of $\C$-vector spaces is Krull-Schmidt, we can cancel the factors of $H^*(S^1)^{\otimes k}$ in \eqref{eqn-s11} and \eqref{eqn-s12}, which produces the desired homotopy equivalence. \end{proof}
+Since the homotopy category of graded chain complexes of $\C$-vector spaces is Krull--Schmidt, we can cancel the factors of $H^*(S^1)^{\otimes k}$ in \eqref{eqn-s11} and \eqref{eqn-s12}, which produces the desired homotopy equivalence. \end{proof}

-\begin{cor} The reduced Khovanov-Rozansky homology is computed by the reduced complex:
+\begin{cor} The reduced Khovanov--Rozansky homology is computed by the reduced complex:

-\end{cor} \begin{proof} Analogously as in \cite[Proof of Theorem 4.12]{QR}, it follows from the 2-representation of foams on matrix factorizations that $(H_{tot}(\Mfu(\cal{L})),d_v^*)$ and $\grtaut(\LC{\cal{L}}{\slN}{})$ are isomorphic as chain complexes of $H_k^N$-modules.
+\end{cor} \begin{proof} Analogously as in \cite[Proof of Theorem 4.12]{QR}, it follows from the 2-functor from foams to matrix factorizations that $(H_{tot}(\Mfu(\cal{L})),d_v^*)$ and $\grtaut(\LC{\cal{L}}{\glnn{N}}{})$ are isomorphic as chain complexes of $H_k^N$-modules.
 The reduced homology is then obtained from tensoring the chain groups of these complexes with the $H_k^N$-module $\la \pi_k^N\ra$ before taking vertical homology.
 Clearly, this is equivalent to tensoring with the isomorphic $H_k^N$-module $\zerorep\otimes H_k^N$.
 Now the claim follows from Proposition~\ref{prop-innerred}. \end{proof}

 \begin{defi} Let $\cal{L}(i)$ be the closure of a balanced labelled braid diagram $\cal{B}$ with a marked lower boundary point $o_i$ of minimal label.
 Then we define the reduced colored HOMFLY-PT homology of $\cal{L}$ reduced at $i$ as